Raynos/nstart/README.md

 ```
 Usage:

-  nstart create <name> <description> <[options]> -- <tags ...>
+  nstart create <project> <description> <[options]> -- <tags ...>

     Use nstart to create a project for you.
-Given a name and a
+Given a project and a
       description it will use `npm-proj` to create a folder
       directory.
 You can edit the `~/.npm-proj/` template to
       change the default scaffolding.
-    The name get's used to create a folder name and is used in
+    The project get's used to create a folder project and is used
-      the project scaffolding, the description is also used in
+      in the project scaffolding, the description is also used in
       the scaffolding.
     You can pass a space seperated list of tags after the `--`
     You can also pass in options for travis/testling/git/github/file.

     Options:
+      -c [--conflict]         Check npm for project name conflicts
       -a [--travis] <Bool>    Enable creation of travis.ci hook
       -t [--testling] <Bool>  Enable creation of testling hook
-      -g [--git] <Bool>       Initialize a git repo & commit it
+      -g [--github] <Bool>    Initialize a github repo & commit it
-      -h [--github] <Bool>    Send the initial git code to github
       -f [--file] <file path> Location of code to copy to ./index.js

   nstart publish <[options]>